arcadiapage/arcadiapage.github.io/_posts/2020-09-29-why-infps-need-to-visualize-their-goals.md

 So if you're ready to purposefully visualize your goals, here's how to do it.

 1 - **Imagine**.
 From a traveling point of view, this is when you think, "I really want to visit THAT place."
 Then your brain starts spinning up images of what you're seeing and doing.
-You're suddenly eating Ramen in Tokyo.
+You're suddenly eating ramen in Tokyo.
 Don't ignore those images.
 Explore them upside down and inside out.

 How do you look when you reach your goal?
 Where are you?
 Who else is there?
 What kind of activities are you doing to get there?
 How do you feel while doing those activities?